open-contracting/standard/standard/docs/en/support/governance.md

 * **Live** - with no suffix ( e.g. 1.0)
 Only documentation updates are permitted on a live branch.
 All documentation changes must be reviewed to ensure they do not make any changes to the meaning of the standard.

-Semantic Versioning practices will be used to distinguish between:

-* **Major versions** which make backwards-incompatible API changes

-* **Minor** **versions** which add functionality in a backwards-compatible manner

-These are captured by a version number in the format MAJOR.MINOR

 ## Revision process